 I’m a Lakers fan.
 And, I’m hyped that King James has joined the squad.
 I watched Sportscenter for most of last night because I was in shock and still wasn’t sure it was true.
 My social media feeds blew up with my Lakers posse posting their pure excitement about the King and our quest to get more rings.
 Others (mostly Warriors fans) criticized the move, probably because they are scared the LeBron moved out west.

 All this conversation prompted me to look at some data.
-I used Crimson Hexagon to run an analysis on the last 3 months of conversation about LeBron joining the Los Angeles Lakers.
+I did a Brandwatch sentiment analysis on the last 3 months of conversation about LeBron joining the Los Angeles Lakers.
 Since March 30th, there was over 1 million social media posts (Twitter & Instagram) and news articles combined.
 You can see the distribution of conversation below – Twitter dominated the discussion with a significant amount of news coverage too.

 Since I am surrounded by Warrior’s fans and they were in a similar situation with Kevin Durant a few years ago, I wanted to compare Kevin Durant’s announcement from back in 2016.

 Clearly, there’s more volume but I was surprised at the lack of news coverage about KD joining the Warriors (only 8%).
 Twitter clearly dominated and the conversation there was similar to that of what happened with the decision last night–joy from loyal Warriors fans and of course, “haters gonna hate.”
 I fell into that ladder category.

 In reviewing the emotion and sentiment analysis, here’s what I found about the KD announcement:

 - Joy: Mostly #DubNation excited for the new super team.